subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ V(g) = \lim_{|\Pi|\rightarrow 0} |g(t_i) - g(t_{i-1})|  $$

 is a finite quantity.
-We saw in the last section that this property is not true for the Weiner Proces, hence we cannot use the Stieljes Integral fto define the Ito Integral.
+We saw in the last section that this property is not true for the Wiener Proces, hence we cannot use the Stieltjes Integral to define the Ito Integral.

-We learnt about the concept of convergence in distribuion in the prior sections, I am going to introduce a new kind of convergence called convergence in probability, since this is needed to define the Ito Integral.
-A sequence of random variables ${X_t^n}$ is said to converge to a random variable $X$ if
+We learnt about the concept of convergence in distribuion in the prior sections, I am going to introduce another kind of convergence called convergence in probability which is needed to define the Ito Integral.
+A sequence of random variables ${X_t^n}$ is said to converge in probability to a random variable $X$ if for any $\epsilon > 0$,

 $$ \lim_{n\rightarrow\infty} P(|X_t^n - X|>\epsilon) = 0 $$

-There is an useful result due to the Russian Mathematician Pafnuty Tchebychev which states that for a given random variable $V$ with mean ${\overline V}$ and variance $\sigma_V^2$, for any $\epsilon > 0$
+There is an useful result due to the Russian Mathematician Pafnuty Tchebychev which states that for a random variable $V$ with mean ${\overline V}$ and variance $\sigma_V^2$, for any $\epsilon > 0$

 $$ P(|V - {\overline V}|\ge\epsilon) \le {\sigma_V^2\over\epsilon^2} $$